OneGov/onegov-docs/onegov_cloud_modules.rst

     Provide models/methods/utilities, but *no* HTTP interface (neither HTML nor REST).

+Base applications
+    Provide shared bases for multiple applications.
+Namely it allows for shared UI elements.

 Applications
     Utilize the base and the supporting modules to actually provide a web application.
 Those may or may not be limited to HTML/REST.